Areas of Practice

 - Outlines Permissible and Prohibited Political Activities for Tax Exempt OrganizationsOctober 1, 2012

 M. Catherine Wilcox practices in highly regulated areas, including campaign finance and election law, consumer financial services, and nonprofit political activity.
 She advises such clients on compliance and licensing matters and represents clients before administrative agencies.
 Ms. Wilcox’s practice also includes litigation in the areas of consumer financial services and fair debt collection practices.

 Prior to joining Dykema, Ms. Wilcox gained significant legal experience through her externships at the United States Court of Appeals for the Sixth Circuit and the Appellate Division of the Michigan Attorney General’s Office.
 She also served as a Senior Editor of the Law Review and participated in Moot Court competitions.

 - Ms. Wilcox advises candidates, committees, and corporate clients regarding state and federal campaign finance law, election law, and compliance issues.
 Ms. Wilcox has successfully defended clients against campaign finance complaints and assisted clients with disclaimer and disclosure requirements for political advertisements.

 - Ms. Wilcox has represented energy clients in a variety of matters, including reviewing and analyzing real estate interests in right-of-way acquisition projects.
-Ms. Wilcox also represents telecommunications clients before the Federal Communications Commission.
+Ms. Wilcox also represents telecommunications clients before the Michigan Public Service Commission and Federal Communications Commission.